 Searching for classic New England?
-Our list of things to do in Woodstock VT will help you find it.
+Our list of the best things to do in Woodstock, VT will help you find it.

-When you think of Vermont, foliage and covered bridges often come to mind.
-Or, you may envision a wintry snow-globe village, where wreaths decorate each welcoming door, and horse-drawn sleighs ferry smiling passengers down the lane.
+When you think of Vermont, cozy towns, maple syrup, and autumn leaves often come to mind.
+Or you may envision a wintry snow-globe village, where wreaths decorate each welcoming door and horse-drawn sleighs ferry smiling passengers down the lane.

-That Norman Rockwell-esque scene you might be picturing is surprisingly true to life.
+These Norman Rockwell-esque images are surprisingly true to life.

 Here’s a perfect itinerary to keep you busy in this idyllic town.

 In the past, it was said that Vermont’s had a larger population of cows than people!
 Not hard to imagine, with farmland stretching for miles across the state.
 Either way, those cows are producing some great dairy, and Vermont’s cheesemakers are turning it into the finest cheese.

 Cabot is the state’s most famous cheese purveyor, available in stores throughout the US.
 You can’t go wrong with a nice block of Cabot sharp cheddar.
 But when in Vermont, you want to try ALL THE CHEESES.

 You can have a wonderful cheese feast at Quechee Gorge Village.
 As you walk through the village’s cute shops, you’ll find a huge spread of cheese samples, along with crackers and some jams.

 Give all the varieties a taste and buy a block to take home.
 With the abundance of cheese to sample, you may find it hard not to get greedy!